nathenharvey/conference-call-backgrounds/README.md

 All attendees must abide by the following rules:

-1. Bring your own beverage of choice; no beverages will be provided as part of this happy hour, please bring your own beverage of choice ;)
+1.  **Bring your own beverage** of choice; no beverages will be provided as part of this happy hour, please bring your own beverage of choice ;)
-2. Use one of the backgrounds from [this repository](https://github.com/nathenharvey/conference-call-backgrounds).
+2.  **Use one of the backgrounds** from [this repository](https://github.com/nathenharvey/conference-call-backgrounds).
 It is OK if you do not have a green screen and the rendering is less than optimal, in fact, that might make the event even more fun for everyone!
-3. You must consent to screen shots of the happy hour being posted online.
+3. You must **consent to screen shots** of the happy hour being posted online.
-4. You must follow our [Code of Conduct](https://github.com/nathenharvey/conference-call-backgrounds/blob/master/CONDUCT.md); we are dedicated to providing a harassment-free experience for everyone.
+4. You must **follow our [Code of Conduct](https://github.com/nathenharvey/conference-call-backgrounds/blob/master/CONDUCT.md)**; we are dedicated to providing a harassment-free experience for everyone.

-Want to attend?
+## Want to attend?

 Email [Nathen Harvey](mailto:nathen.harvey@gmail.com?Subject=Please send calendar invite for the distributed happy hour) asking for a calendar invite with details of the event.